nodejscn/node-api-cn/errors/err_invalid_package_config.md

-An invalid `package.json` file was found which failed parsing.
+An invalid `package.json` file failed parsing.

 <a id="ERR_INVALID_PACKAGE_TARGET"></a>